Wanted! Jane Turner

 Wanted!
 Jane Turner is a 1936 American crime drama film directed by Edward Killy from a screenplay by Edmund L. Hartmann and John Twist, based on Twist's story.
-Produced by RKO Radio Pictures, it was premiered in New York City on November 27, 1936, with a national release the following week on December 4.
-The film stars Lee Tracy and Gloria Stuart, with an extensive supporting cast.
+Produced by RKO Radio Pictures, the film premiered in New York City on November 27, 1936, with a national release the following week on December 4.
+The film stars Lee Tracy and Gloria Stuart with an extensive supporting cast.

-Plot summary
+Plot

 Two postal detectives track the gang that robbed a mail truck and killed the driver.